jfield44/WXTKitDemo/README.md

 ## Prerequisites
 Building iOS Apps requires a number of prerequisites in order to work correctly.
 In this case please ensure that your system meets the following requirements.
-* A Mac running the latest version of Mac OS X 10.13 High Sierra
+* A Mac running the latest version of Mac OS X 10.14 Mojave
 	- If you are unfamiliar with updating Mac OS X you can follow the instructions here [Update the software on your Mac - Apple Support](https://support.apple.com/en-us/HT201541)
-* The latest version of XCode downloaded and **installed** via the Mac App Store (at time of writing 9.4 or greater)
+* The latest version of XCode downloaded and **installed** via the Mac App Store (at time of writing 10.1 or greater)
 * Cocoapods **installed** and **initial pod setup completed** (to do this, open your terminal and run the following commands):
 	* `sudo gem install cocoapods`
 	* `pod setup (can take 10-15 minutes sometimes)`